Can I Take the New York 5-Hour Pre-Licensing Course Online?

 - Full audio narration

 Our completely online course lets you learn at your own pace and log on and off whenever it is convenient for you.
 There is no final exam, but each module ends with a brief quiz that tests your knowledge.
-If you fail a quiz, you can retake it until you get a passing score.
+For each quiz, you have up to three attempts to get a passing score of 70%.

 New York Department of Motor Vehicles.
 (N.D.).
 Learner Permits.
 Retrieved from https://dmv.ny.gov/permits